bead.participants

 __len__() -> int

-Return number of participants.
+Return the number of participants.

-add_participant(participant: Participant) -> None
+with_participant(participant: Participant) -> Self

 get_by_id(participant_id: UUID) -> Participant | None